dorisq5/repository/README.md

 1. [v] Update the company name on the about page.
 2. [v] Include a few facts about the company.
 Try making this an unordered list!
 3. [v] On the same page, write a short bio about yourself.
-4. [ ] Include an image that represents something about you - this could be a picture of yourself, an interest of yours, or maybe some art you created!
+4. [v] Include an image that represents something about you - this could be a picture of yourself, an interest of yours, or maybe some art you created!
 5. [v] On the home page (index.html), update with the correct company name.
 6. [v] Then, replace the placeholder image with a company logo/image.
 7. [v] On this same page, add a link to your Fellowship Agenda.